jasmine/jasmine/CONTRIBUTING.md

 ...and then visit `http://localhost:8888` to run specs.

-Jasmine uses Node.js with a custom runner to test outside of a browser.
+Jasmine uses the [Jasmine NPM package](http://github.com/pivotal/jasmine-npm) to test itself in a Node.js/npm environment.

     $ grunt execSpecsInNode